 The University is a participating employer with Utah Retirement Systems (“ URS ”).
 Eligible new hires with prior URS service, may elect to enroll in URS if they make the election before they become eligible for retirement (usually the first day of work).
 Contact Human Resources at (801) 581-7447 for information.
 Individuals who previously retired and are receiving monthly retirement benefits from URS are subject to URS’ post-retirement rules and restrictions.
 Please contact Utah Retirement Systems at (801) 366-7770 or (800) 695-4877 or University Human Resource Management at (801) 581-7447 if you have questions regarding the post-retirement rules.

 This position may require the successful completion of a criminal background check and/or drug screen and immunizations.

 Special Instructions for Candidates

 Please direct questions about the position to one of the co-chairs of the search committee: A.J.
-Metz (email@example.com) or Karen Tao (firstname.lastname@example.org).
+Metz (email@example.com) or Keith Radley (firstname.lastname@example.org)

-•Note: Please do not send application materials directly to the Search Chair as all application materials are required to be uploaded by applicants to the university site.
+Do not send application materials directly to search chairs.
+All materials are required to be uploaded by appliants to the university’s system.

 Open Until Filled Yes